 Since burly guys with baseball bats are hard to come by, you have to find a different mechanism to inflict the pain of not living up to your promise to yourself.
 Here’s how you do it.

 1. First, decide on the specific behavior(s) you want to change.
-If you want to lose weight, don’t commit to losing X number of pounds.
+If your goal is weight loss, don’t commit to losing X number of pounds.
 Pledge instead to not eat breads and desserts and to take a 30-minute walk four days a week for the next three weeks.
 Of course you’ll be aiming at a target weight, but if you focus on your behavior—what you eat and how much you exercise—weight loss will naturally follow.

 2. Second, get a guy with a baseball bat.
 Not literally, obviously, but come up with some disincentive that hits you where it really hurts—and for most people, that’s the wallet.
 Pledge a significant sum of money to your least favorite charity, payable if you renege on your commitment.
 I’ve seen some great contracts over the years.
 Mike, an avid hunter, pledged to stop eating desserts for three weeks and, if he failed, he agreed to give $1,000 to PETA, an anti-hunting organization.
 Charlie, a staunch Republican, vowed to stop smoking for three weeks.
 If he smoked, he promised to give $100 to the Democratic National Party.

 3. Third, write down the details of your commitment including what you agree to do, when you’re going to start, and how much you’re going to give to your least favorite charity if you don’t follow through.
 Sign it, date it, have it witnessed, and then—and this step is very important—make it public.
-Tell everybody, family, friends, and co-workers about your commitment and its consequences, and keep them abreast of your progress.
+Tell everybody, family, friends, and co-workers about your commitment to weight loss, or any other healthy habit you want to adopt, and keep them abreast of your progress.

-Now it’s your turn: In the comments section, I invite you to list the behavior you want to change, whether it’s stopping smoking, exercising more regularly, losing weight, or whatever you decide.
+Now it’s your turn: In the comments section, I invite you to list the behavior you want to change, whether it’s weight loss, stopping smoking, exercising more regularly, or whatever you decide.
 Will you step up and make a commitment to change?